Kitchens

 If you're serious about making clean, crisp, delicious juices, you'll want the iconic Kuvings EVO820 Whole Slow Juicer.
 However, we've also included compact models from Nama, luxurious models from Hurom, and a budget option from Ninja around the $100 mark.
 These are the only cold press juicers worth considering for your kitchen countertop.

-Black Friday is the ideal time to invest.
-Cold press juicers are often considered off-season, summery appliances, which means you can find incredible discounts during the winter sales.
-I've found a couple of early offers and I'll keep this space updated with the freshest discounts.
+Cold press juicers are often considered off-season, summery appliances, which means you can find incredible discounts during the Winter Sales.
+Prices dropped on Black Friday, and a few of those discounts are still available.
+I'll keep this space updated with the freshest discounts.

 This compact, premium juicer is one of our favorites.
 It takes up hardly any space on the countertop, it's the quietest blender on our list and you can also use it to make nut milks and frozen treats.
 This deal will save you over $100 on the matte black or rose gold colorway.